-What are the requirements to license a third party to use each of the intellectual property rights described in section A?
+13. What are the requirements to licence a

+third party to use each of the intellectual property rights described above?

 For licensing of patents, utility models, trademarks, copyrights, designs, integrated circuit topography rights the agreements must be in writing.

 It is possible to license trade secrets and know-how by agreement.
 There is no specific regulation on this and the licence agreement is subject to general law provisions.